dazzledave/Low-Price-Comparison-Tool/README.md

    - Select a product image from your device
    - Wait for the results to load

-3. **Theme Toggle**:
-   - Click the theme toggle button in the navigation bar to switch between dark and light modes
-   - Your preference will be saved for future visits

 ## 🛠️ Technical Features

 - Parallel processing for faster scraping